Quantitative characterization of finite simple groups: a complement: Problems related to quantitative characterization

 \subsection{Generalizations of related problems}

 \

 Using spectrum to characterize the finite alternating group $A_5$ was a study conducted three to four decades ago.
 Here are several generalizations from this work.

 ``Spectrum" is the set of element orders, i.e., it is the set of orders of cyclic subgroups.
-We can consider the influence of the sets of numbers on group structures, such as: the set of orders of abelian subgroups, the set of orders of nilpotent subgroups, the set of orders of solvable subgroups (See \cite{19, 43}), the set of orders of the normalizer of Sylow subgroups (See \cite{18} ), etc. The order of element, the number of elements of the same order, the length of conjugacy classe, and the degree of character, and others, are conjugation invariants in $G$.
+We can consider the influence of sets of numbers on group structures, as mentioned after Conjecture \ref{3.8}: the set of orders of abelian subgroups, the set of orders of nilpotent subgroups, the set of orders of solvable subgroups (See \cite{19, 43}), the set of orders of the normalizer of Sylow subgroups (See \cite{18} ), the set of indices of maximal subgroups (See \cite{LXH}), etc. The order of element, the number of elements of the same order, the length of conjugacy classe, and the degree of character, and others, are conjugation invariants in $G$.
 Different sets of numbers can be constructed from these conjugation invariants.

 ``Characterization" can be ``isomorphic" or ``homomorphic".
 From the perspective of the ``function $h$", it can be $h(\Gamma)=1$ or $h(\Gamma)=k$ where $k$ is finite, otherwise, it is called unrecognizable.